TandonDevOps/IndraABM/tutorial/tutorial_document.md

 Involved files: [YOUR_MODEL].props.json, [YOUR_MODEL].py

-Each model will have a parameter called grp_struct in which we passed a dictionary that contains group agent info either as a default constant or as a variable mapping to the value which specified in props.json
+Each model will have a parameter called grp_struct in which we passed a dictionary that contains group agent info either as a default constant or as a variable mapping to a specified value in props.json

 For example, let's look at the basic_grps we have in basic.py:
 ```